The Horse Lurja: Kyrgyzstan

 Turkologist Vasily Radlov first collected the tale Dudar Kys in the late 19th century, and sourced it from Kyrgyzstan.

-In another tale sourced from Kyrgysztan and collected in Turgay with the title "Волкъ-женихъ" ("Wolf Bridegroom"), a rich old man wants to marry his daughter, Ганиф (Hanif), to a possible suitor, but sets a test for them: he fashions a pair of gloves of louseskin, and any suitor must guess their material.
+In another tale sourced from Kyrgyzstan and collected in Turgay with the title "Волкъ-женихъ" ("Wolf Bridegroom"), a rich old man wants to marry his daughter, Ганиф (Hanif), to a possible suitor, but sets a test for them: he fashions a pair of gloves of louseskin, and any suitor must guess their material.
 Hanif complains to a friend about the louseskin gloves, but their conversation is overheard by two wolves.
 The wolves shapeshift into humans and go to the rich man's tent to win Hanif.
 One of the human wolves answers correctly and prepares to take the girl to his own yurt.
 After moving out to her bridegroom's yurt, Hanif discovers her bridegroom and his friend are wolves.
 Her horse warns her to take a ring and a brooch from the yurt and escape.
 Hanif throws behind the items and misses her pursuers.
 Now at a distance, the horse feels it cannot go on, and urges Hanif to kill it, eat his flesh and drink his blood, spill the rest of the blood around her, rip open its belly and extract its entrails.
 She then needs to cover herself in the horse's belly and hold its right leg next to her.
 Hanif refuses to fulfill her horse's dying request, but eventually does it.
 The next morning, the horse's belly becomes a magnificent kibitk, the horse leg becomes a handsome youth and the drops of blood all around her becomes a nation of people that choose her as their ruler.

 Iran

-Researcher Adrienne Boulvin reported an Iranian tale from Meched (Mashhad, formerly in the Khorasan province, modern day Razavi Khorasan province), wherein a king prepares a riddle for any suitor with a lousekin: they must guess what the material of a certain object is, and they shall marry the princess.
-A div guesses it right and takes the princess as his bride.
+Researcher Adrienne Boulvin summarized an Iranian tale from Meched (Mashhad, formerly in the Khorasan province, modern day Razavi Khorasan province), with the title La Peau de la Puce ("The Louseskin").
+In this tale, a king is bitten by a louse, captures it and fattens it until it is large enough, then kills it and prepares a riddle for any suitor: they must guess the material of the large hide exposed on the city's gates, then they shall marry the princess.
+A div overhears the vizir talking about the secret to his wife, and learns of the correct answer.
+The div guesses it right and takes the princess as his bride.
 With the help of a magic horse, she escapes from the div, who tries to get her.
 To delay his pursuit, the princess throws behind her a needle to create a field of needles, a bit of salt to create a cover of salt, and waterjug to create a sea between them.
 The princess manages to escape on the magic horse, and the tale ends.